-As shown in the coverage rate, a few investments were not considered in the estimations: these are mostly Bonds with specific use of proceeds for which a calculation methodology is under development for the specific case of the GHG emissions.
+As shown in the coverage rate, a few investments were not considered in the estimations: these are mostly Bonds with specific use of proceeds for which a calculation methodology is under reflexion for the specific case of the GHG emissions.

-Most of the Fund's investees being FIs and considering that most of the GHG emissions of an FI stem from its portfolio of investments, the estimates for the Scope 3 emissions also consider the emissions generated by the economic activities financed by the FIs (category 15 as per PCAF).
+Most of its investees being FIs and considering that most of the GHG emissions of an FI stem from its portfolio of investments, the estimates for the Scope 3 emissions also consider the emissions generated by the economic activities financed by the FIs (category 15 as per PCAF) financed by the Entity.